borntofrappe/fullstack-d3/README.md

 ### Projection

 A projection describes how the map is approximated.
-It is indeed necessary to distort the three dimensional shape in order to draw the world in two dimensions.
+It is indeed necessary to distort the three dimensional shape of the globe in order to draw the world in two dimensions.

 There are several projections, each with its pros and cons, but the book motivates the following guidelines:

-- Mercator (`d3.geoMercator`) and specifically transverse mercator (`d3.geoTransverseMercator`) for maps devoted to countries or smaller geographical units
+- **Mercator** (`d3.geoMercator`) and specifically the _transverse Mercator_ (`d3.geoTransverseMercator`) for maps devoted to countries or smaller geographical units

-- Winkel-Tripel (`d3.geoWinkel3`) and equal Earth (`d3.geoEqualEarth`) for continents and the entire planet
+- **Winkel-Tripel** (`d3.geoWinkel3`) and **Equal Earth** (`d3.geoEqualEarth`) for continents and the entire planet

-The documentation for [`d3-geo`](https://github.com/d3/d3-geo) highlights the projections included in the main library, while [`d3-geo-projection`](https://github.com/d3/d3-geo-projection) provides a module for additional types.
+The documentation for [`d3-geo`](https://github.com/d3/d3-geo) highlights the projections included in the main library, while the [`d3-geo-projection`](https://github.com/d3/d3-geo-projection) module adds more types.
 Incidentally, `d3.geoWinkel3` is available from this additional module.

-For the specific map, the chosen projection is natural Earth.
+In the demo the chosen projection is equal Earth.

 ```js
 const projection = d3.geoEqualEarth();
 ```

-To have the projection consider the bounded dimensions, `fitWidth` receives the chosen width and the object of type `'Sphere'` (the object which describes the outline of the planet).
+To have the projection consider the bound dimensions, `fitWidth` receives the chosen width and the object of type `'Sphere'` (the object which describes the outline of the planet).

 ```js
 const projection = d3.geoEqualEarth().fitWidth(dimensions.boundedWidth, sphere);